Shojin33/evidence-based-policing-kerala/README.md

-# Evidence-Based Policing and Vulnerable Minors – Kerala Case
+# Evidence-Based Policing and Susceptible Minors – Kerala Case

 This is a personal academic essay by **Shojin Sam**, written in 2024.
-It explores the application of **Sherman’s Triple-T model** of Evidence-Based Policing in the context of susceptible minors in government school in Kerala, India.
+It explores the application of **Sherman’s Triple-T model** of Evidence-Based Policing in the context of vulnerable minors in government school in Kerala, India.

 The essay draws on theory, data, and an anonymized field interview for insight into practical school-level interventions.